 It’s no surprise, then, given the magnitude of this life and career, that the Louis bibliography is imposing.
 In writing The Boxing Kings, I aspired to read it all but fell well short, settling for reading the finest biographical treatments, while missing others, and supplementing books with a host of newspaper stories and magazine portraits.
 Louis was an immensely famous man.
 He leaves a long paper trail.

-If there is a single-volume “best” biography of Louis, I’d vote for Randy Roberts’s Joe Louis: Hard Times Man (2011), which adds to the Roberts bookshelf of heavyweight bios—in my view, he has also authored the best treatments of Jack Johnson and Jack Dempsey, and he coauthored an excellent book on Muhammad Ali and Malcolm X, Blood Brothers.
-Roberts covers it all with the usual Roberts writing grace and thorough immersion in primary sources and cultural analysis.
+It’s hard for contemporary Americans to appreciate how enormous Louis’s impact was, and his eclipse, at least in public imagination and memory, by black athletes ranging from Jackie Robinson to Muhammad Ali has made his story seem less relevant to twenty-first-century readers.
+As such, I’m not sure that a truly definitive, comprehensive bio exists of Louis, one that encompasses the whole arc of his life and meaning in the manner, say, of Jonathan Eig’s book on Ali, or of several competing treatments of Robinson.
+But there are some very good books, and in my view the best of them is Randy Roberts’s Joe Louis: Hard Times Man (2011), which adds to the Roberts bookshelf of heavyweight bios—he has also authored the best treatments of Jack Johnson and Jack Dempsey, and he coauthored an excellent book on Muhammad Ali and Malcolm X, Blood Brothers.
+Roberts covers it all with his usual writing grace and thorough immersion in primary sources and cultural analysis.
 As he writes in the book’s intro, he is after not so much a summary of Louis’s career but the meaning of that career—but to get at the latter, he gives the blow by blow of the former, in a book that is compellingly written, erudite, and insightful.
-If you need one book on Louis, this is it.

 A worthy fallback is Richard Bak’s Joe Louis: The Great Black Hope (1995).
 Bak, a Detroit-based writer of many books on sports and other topics, delivers an engagingly written biography, replete with many colorful anecdotes.
 Though the book lacks Roberts's scope and scholarship, it is a strong piece of work.